uviclibraries/surveys/1-multiple-choice-survey.md

     <img src="images/act-1/sm-1-09.png" style="margin-left:10px; float:right; width:200px;" alt="create survey">

-8. Let’s move on and add another question by clicking in the green box “NEW QUESTION”
+8. Let’s move on and add another question by clicking in the green box **NEW QUESTION**
     - Type in question 2 as below:

     ```
     Q2.
 How concerned are you about
     the extinction of endangered animals?
     o	Extremely concerned
     o	Very concerned
     o	Moderately concerned